• Skip to primary navigation

 • Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe

 A simple Chocolate Cake Recipe baked in one bowl, topped with chocolate ganache.

-• Topped with smooth and silky Ganache
+• Perfect Texture: Soft, moist and rich cake topped with smooth and silky Ganache

 A rich, fluffy and moist chocolate cake with ganache and sprinkles, kept on a white board.